Where to Live – Choosing the Right Accommodation for You

-It will probably be where you will be for the majority of your university time when you're not at uni; get it right and you're much more more likely to enjoy a truly fulfilling experience.
-The options are many, and there are different things that suit everyone, so we've broken it down for you!
+You will probably be there for the majority of your university time when not at university; get it right and you're much more likely to enjoy a the experience.
+There are many different options to suit everyone, and we've broken it down for you!

 Home or away?

 For some, away is the only option, and for others it's not feasible.
-But if uni is commutable from home and you're weighing it up let us help you.
-Here's the pros and cons of each:
+If your university is commutable from home, you may be considering it.
+Here's the pros and cons of each option:

 - It's far cheaper living at home and this is the main reason for those who choose to do so.
 A great way to reduce your student debt.